xinyen/Restaurant-Generator/README.md

 # Random Restaurant Generator

-To run the application, you will need to run the Restaurant Generator backend locally or on a server
+To run the application, you will need to run the Restaurant Generator backend
 ### Frontend
 **To run the website**
 1. Clone client folder